GoogleChrome/developer.chrome.com/site/en/blog/mv3-actions/index.md

 determine which one to use.
 We realized that we could address these issues by combining the browser action and page action into a single "action."

-Enter the Action API; chrome.action is most directly analogous to chrome.browserAction, but it has a few notable differences.
+Enter the Action API; `chrome.action` is most directly analogous to `chrome.browserAction`, but it has a few notable differences.

 First, `chrome.action` introduces a new method named [`getUserSettings()`][method-gus].
 This method gives extension developers a way to check if the user has pinned their extension's action to the